Mercury13/unicodia/README.md

 * Version 1.0: when **all** happen…
   * All chars of Unicode 13 except CJK G are drawn, even badly.
   * Basic search.
-* Unicode 14: when any of U14 scripts is ready, incl.
-Arabic and emoji but excl. other amendments (even greatly revamped Egyptian hieroglyphs).
 * Future tools (**not** milestones of 1.0):
   * Emoji tools: ligatures, more comprehensive reference.
   * Better CJK reference.